carlosbaraza/resume/README.md

 # EXPERIENCE

-## Hire Space, London, 03/2016 - present
+## Senior Software Engineer (Head of development)
-### Senior Software Engineer (Head of development)
+### Hire Space, London, 03/2016 to present
-hirespace.com is the UK's leading venue marketplace.
+HireSpace.com is the UK's leading venue marketplace.
 Our business model is similar to Airbnb, with the difference that we advertise venues, instead of apartments.
 * Lead Engineer and line manager in an Agile team of 5 engineers,